The-XOR/VCV-Sequencers/README.md

 ## a list.
 # klee
 a rather complete klee sequencer, with some enhancements. more information: https://www.google.com/search?q=klee%20sequencer%20pdf

+# k/exp
+if the complexity of a klee sequencer is not enough, use this expansion module.

 # m581
 inspired by the system 100 sequencer, check https://www.google.com/search?q=m185%20step%20sequencer